The journey that is sure to embrace your heart and change your mind

 ‘In 1890, a European disease wiped out over 90% of the Maasi cattle"

 The Maasi who wear traditional red, are great trackers and herders.
-Unfortunately, in 1890, a European disease decimated much of the great herds they once had.
+Unfortunately, in 1890, a European disease dessimated much of the great herds they once had.
 Today, they struggle to keep their traditional way of life.
 They are also unusually good leapers.
-Several of the young warriors leaped for us in a traditional "adumu" or jumping dance.
+Several of the young warriors leaped for us in a traditional "adumu" or jumping dance..
 One can't help but notice how physically fit the Maasi are in person.
 Most are lean and tall.
+They have great teeth and are quick to smile.
 They are the beautiful people.

 Some of the youth from our group played soccer with the Maasi children.
 Most are very good at soccer.
 Their village ball consisted of sponges wrapped in tape.
 We gave them our ball to keep.
 In Kenya, the people are thankful for anything, so lighten your bags and enjoy the feeling of giving.